otouat/micro-aevol2-hypervitesse/README.md

-# Mini-Aevol : A mini-application based on the Aevol simulator
+# Mini-Aevol-Hypervitesse : A mini-application based on the Aevol simulator

+THIS IS A FORK WANNABE

 A reduced version (from a model and implementation point of view) of Aevol.